flipflop133/minimalist-bar/README.md

 - [ ] read default interface from config file
 - [ ] read default battery from config file
 - [ ] add a xwindow module (to display windows name on the left)
+- [ ] allow empty config file, so use default values

 ## Stuff to add